Cozumel Mexico Cruise Port

 1. Tours by Locals

-On the southwest part of the island there are a number of all inclusive beach clubs.
-You can take a taxi there and back for about $20.
+On the island’s quieter southwest coast are a number of all-inclusive beach clubs.
+You can take a round-trip taxi from the cruise terminal for about $20.
+Day passes are around $60 and include:

 Cozumel Mexico Cruise Port Map